 For anyone who might be reading this from a non-Kiwi lens, staff here are encouraged to take time off to spend with friends and family, to enjoy the four observed public holidays and to reflect on the year that has passed.
 This time of the year sees an entire nation engage in a social contract that puts the wellbeing of the nation ahead of economic growth and consumer demand.
 It seems to me that the Kiwi Christmas holiday does what the western ideal of the season aspires.

 As we approach the end of January and look back on everything that has happened in 2020, I can’t help but breath a sigh of relief and give thanks for where I am in the world.
 I’m grateful to be an adopted Kiwi, and for the social values that prioritise mental wellbeing and work-life balance.
 For anyone who needs a reminder – like I did – you get to shape your own story.
-This starts with your wellbeing and work-life balance.
+This starts with your wellbeing and your work-life balance.

 21 January 2021